trueos/trueos-docs/trueos-handbook/install.rst

 * **Force ZFS 4k block size:** This option is only used if the disk supports 4k, even though the disk may lie and report its size as 512b.
 Use with caution as it may cause the installation to fail.

+* **Install rEFInd:** For EFI/UEFI systems, you can choose to :guilabel:`Install rEFInd`.
+The
+  `rEFInd boot manager <http://www.rodsbooks.com/refind/>`_ is used to provide a menu of boot options to the user when the computer boots.
+It is required by |trueos| when :ref:`Dual Booting`.

 After making any selections, click :guilabel:`Next` to access the ZFS configuration screens.
 The rest of this section provides a ZFS overview